Jack Farrimond

-Jack Farrimond is a professional rugby league footballer who plays as a for the London Broncos in the RFL Championship on DR loan from Wigan Warriors in the Super League.
+Jack Farrimond is a professional rugby league footballer who plays as a or for the Wigan Warriors in the Super League.

+He has previously spent time at the London Broncos in the RFL Championship on DR loan from Wigan.

 Background

 Jack Farrimond was born in Leigh in 2005 and began playing rugby league with amateur club Leigh Miners Rangers from age 5, the club which his dad played and currently coaches.
 He was signed by Wigan Warriors through their scholarship programme in 2022.

 Career

 Wigan Warriors

 Jack Farrimond made his Super League début for Wigan on 9 March 2024 against the London Broncos.
 He played again in the return fixture on 21 June, this time scoring two tries and six out of six conversions.
 Farrimond played in Wigan's Magic Weekend derby day victory 20–0 victory over St Helens.
 He was praised by head coach and media for his performance, scoring the second try of the game.

+On 30 May 2026, he played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.
+During 2026 Magic Weekend, Farrimond suffered a hamstring injury ruling him out for three months.